salesforcecli/plugin-packaging/messages/package_convert.md

 # flags.patch-version.description

-Specify a rleased patch version as major.minor.patch.build to convert to second generation package
+Specify a released patch version as major.minor.patch.build to convert to second generation package version